 Other Common Causes of Cycling Crashes in St. Pete

 Homeowners’ coverage also protects you if another cyclist or a pedestrian on the trail or sidewalk somehow causes injury to you.
 Bicycle versus bicycle collisions happen A LOT on narrow shared use paths, particularly at curves.
 Always remember to obtain the contact information for anyone involved in an accident and any witnesses as well.
 Calling the police to file a police report is a great way to ensure all of this information and the situation are documented.

-One of the most overlooked dangers of cycling is the infrastructure designed years ago without any consideration for the size of a road bike tire.
-Grates which run parallel to the path of traffic in a road, bollards, large potholes and various grade changes in an around bike lanes and trails can pose severe risks to people on bikes.
+One of the most overlooked dangers of cycling is that the infrastructure designed years ago was designed without any consideration for the size of a road bike tire.
+Grates which run parallel to the path of traffic in a road, bollards, large potholes and various grade changes in an around bike lanes and trails pose severe risks to people on bikes.
 We have seen a recent uptick in injuries related to cyclists following closely behind one another, but parting suddenly to avoid a danger without calling it out to people in back of the group.
 Make sure to vocalize a plan for spotting hazards and warning others if you ride in groups or tail other riders.

 Your Attorney Should Be Your Ally

 If you or someone you care about is injured while riding a bicycle in St. Petersburg, you should speak to an experienced cycling attorney.
 The laws which apply to bicycle collisions are unique and rarely understood by people who haven’t ridden a bike since childhood.

 The police often make mistakes in investigating bicycle versus motor vehicle crashes.
 Cyclists are presumed to be at fault for riding in the road, or the sidewalk, or even the left lane of a roundabout (yes, we have dealt with all of these issues) when in reality, they have the same rights to use the road as another other vehicle.